bulwark-crypto/bulwark-wp/source/08_chapter_2.md

 ## Fast and functional

 With a 90 second block time, masternode consensus and transaction locking, reasonable emissions schedule, and eco-friendly staking, Bulwark aspires to be a truly fast and functional cryptocurrency.

+## Privacy Hardware Development

+Bulwark has elected to put its primary focus on developing a number of privacy hardware developments to enhance a user's abilities to retain their freedom and privacy while providing a justifiable price point.
+Some of these developments are discussed more in depth in Chapter 7 (The Future) and include staking boxes, secure local masternode hosting solutions, hardware wallets, and network routers.